scohe001/Sorting/README.md

 For a visualization of Shell Sort, again please see [this page](https://www.cs.usfca.edu/~galles/visualization/ComparisonSort.html).

-Bucket Sort
+Counting Sort
 -----------

 Assume for this problem that you have a set of Midterm scores for a class (where the midterm was out of 100 and there were no partial points so everything is integers).
 Write a function to sort the scores using Bucket Sort.

-Here since we have a set of data over a finite small interval of numbers, our bucket sort can directly map its buckets to values.
-Meaning you should make an array of length 100 for this sort.
+*Hint: Make an array of length 100 for this sort*